a-M-i-T/socket.io-live-auction-demo/README.md

 ## TODO-LISTS
 - realtime product list display slideshow in certain time interval
 - countdown timer for last bidder

+## NOTE
+- This repo is for learning purpose only.
+- This repo will be no longer maintained and will remain in development phase.
+- A new repo link will be provided later.

+## Any feedback and queries will be appreciated.
+## Updated version of auction app will be provided sooner or later.

 ## DEMO
 https://cryptic-island-75395.herokuapp.com/